SILO-GROUP/DarkFeed/README.md

 DarkFeed is a minimalist, fully themeable PlanetPlanet clone written in Python3.
 It's an RSS aggregator that takes a list of feed URLs and generates an aggregated content view in static html.

+DarkFeed uses persistent cache for the feeds it aggregates, so, if content is pulled after you've aggregated it, it will continue to be served in perpetuity on your site.

 DarkFeed wasn't designed to be written well, it was designed to be implemented quickly, so, if you have improvements, pull requests are welcome.

 # Instructions